FahimFBA/organize-ADNI/README.md

 ## How to use
 1. Clone the repository to your local machine.
 2. Copy the `script.py` to the root directory of the ADNI dataset.
+3. Copy the csv file that contains the list of the subjects to the root directory of the ADNI dataset.
-3. Change the csv file name in the `script.py` to the name of the csv file that contains the list of the subjects.
+4. Change the csv file name in the `script.py` to the name of the csv file that contains the list of the subjects.
-4. Create 3 empty directories in the root directory of the ADNI dataset and name them `AD`, `MCI`, and `CN`.
+5. Create 3 empty directories in the root directory of the ADNI dataset and name them `AD`, `MCI`, and `CN`.
-5. Run the `script.py` using the following command:
+6. Run the `script.py` using the following command:
 ```bash
 python script.py
 ```